The Program. The Setting. The History

 - Have fun with new friends

-- Acquire the skills and knowledge to safely plan, lead, and enjoy a backpacking trip of moderate length through rugged mountainous terrain
+- Acquire the skills and knowledge to safely plan, lead, and enjoy an outdoor trip of moderate length through rugged mountainous terrain

 - Develop a heightened appreciation of the natural world and a sense of stewardship of the environment